How to Play 9 Square

-Nine Square is a fun game for all age groups and skill levels.
-It’s like a cross between volleyball and foursquare, but what exactly is the game, and how do you play?
+9 Square is a fun game for all age groups and skill levels.
+It’s like a cross between volleyball and 4 Square, but what exactly is the game, and how do you play?

-CastleSquares’ Nine Square takes the old four square game and adds a volleyball-like element by putting the squares 6-8 feet above the ground.
+It takes the old 4 Square game and adds a volleyball-like element by putting the squares 6-8 feet above the ground.
 Nine players protect their own square by bouncing a ball up and out of their own square and into the other players’ squares.

 The goal of the game is to take the King/Queen square and stay there as long as possible.
-You do that by getting the players in front of you out so you can move towards the coveted King/Queen square.
+You do that by getting the players in front of you out so you can move towards the coveted spot.

-The goal of this game is to make your way through the rotation to the “#9” square which is considered the King/Queen position.
-Once there, players will try to stay there as long as possible.
+The goal of this game is to make your way through the rotation to the King/Queen position.
+Once there, players will attempt to stay as long as possible.

-If a player lets the ball hit the ground after it is passed into his or her square or a player bounces it outside all 9 squares, they are out and will move to the end of the overflow line or into the “#1” square.
+If a player lets the ball hit the ground after it is passed into his or her square or a player bounces it outside all 9 squares, they are out and will move to the end of the overflow line or into the first square position.

 When a person moves to the end of the rotation, players behind him or her will follow the rotation in the provided graphic to fill the empty spot.

 The person who is now in the King/Queen position will take the ball and give service to restart the game.

 For the best experience playing 9 Square, adjust the height of your game set so that the squares are about two feet above the head of your average player.

 The player in the King/Queen square serves the ball to begin play.